 Tutorial: Connect to a managed Eureka Server for Spring in Azure Container Apps

 Eureka Server for Spring is a service registry that allows microservices to register themselves and discover other services.
-Available as an Azure Container Apps component, you can bind your container app to a Eureka Server for Spring for automatic registration with the Eureka server.
+Eureka Server for Spring is available as an Azure Container Apps component.
+You can bind your container app to Eureka Server for Spring for automatic registration with the Eureka server.

-In this tutorial, you learn to:
+In this tutorial, you learn how to:

-- Create a Eureka Server for Spring Java component
+- Create a Eureka Server for Spring Java component.

 Important